justin-marian/page-rank/README.md

 # PageRank

-[PageRank](./images/Rank.png) algorithm, used by Google's search engine, assigns an index to web pages, based on importance within interconnected networks.`PageRank` analyzes inbound hyperlinks, considering both quantity and quality to predict user visits.
+[PageRank](./images/Rank.png) algorithm, used by Google's search engine, assigns an index to web pages, based on importance within interconnected networks.`PageRank` analyzes inbound hyperlinks based on quantity and quality to predict user visits.

 To calculate a page's index, `PageRank` evaluates inbound links from important sources.
 The damping factor, representing user behavior, also influences rankings.
 This index prioritizes authoritative pages, enhancing search experiences.